prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/client-sdks.md

 ## Client Architecture

-:::caution
+:::info

-Client SDKs only receive Feature Flags and Dyanmic Log Levels.
-They do not receive Configs.
-This is to prevent leaking sensitive config information.
+Client SDKs do not receive Configs by default, but you can enable client availability for any individual config.
+This is to prevent accidentally leaking sensitive config information.

 :::